 Learn About Opening IRAs at Your Bank

 Banks do offer individual retirement accounts (IRAs) to its customers.
-These account offer tax advantages for retirement savings and have strict rules regarding contributions and withdrawals.
-In order to make withdrawals without a penalty you must be 59 1/2.
+These accounts offer tax advantages for retirement savings and have strict rules regarding contributions and withdrawals.
+In order to make withdrawals without a penalty, you must be 59 1/2.
 If you make an early withdrawal you will have to pay fees and penalties on the money.
 Banks offer both traditional and Roth IRAs.
 A traditional IRA allows you to make contributions tax free, but you are taxed on your withdrawals.
 A Roth IRA’s contributions are taxed, but you can make withdrawals tax-free once you reach retirement age.

 The More Secure the Funds Usually Means the Rate of Return is Lower

 Most banks offer IRAs as Certificates of Deposit(CDs).
-The CDs are protected by the FDIC for up to $250,000 total, if the bank were to fail.
+The CDs are protected by the FDIC for up to $250,000 total if the bank were to fail.
 However, the rate of return on the CDs is generally much lower than the rate of return if you were to open an IRA at a brokerage firm.
 The investment portion of your bank may offer IRAs that are not CDs, but these funds are not guaranteed by the FDIC.
-The more secure the funds usually means that the rate of return is lower.
+The more secure the funds usually mean that the rate of return is lower.
 A CD locks in a set rate of return for a specific period of time, when that period of time ends, you will need to roll the current CD into a new one, without drawing out any funds.